launchdarkly/okhttp-eventsource/CONTRIBUTING.md

 It is important to keep unit test coverage as close to 100% as possible in this project.

-You can view the latest code coverage report in CircleCI, as `coverage/html/index.html` in the artifacts for the "Java 11 - Linux - OpenJDK" job.
+You can view the latest code coverage report through GitHub actions.
 You can also run the report locally with `./gradlew jacocoTestCoverage` and view `./build/reports/jacoco/test`.

 Sometimes a gap in coverage is unavoidable, usually because the compiler requires us to provide a code path for some condition that in practice can't happen and can't be tested, or because of a known issue with the code coverage tool.
 Please handle all such cases as follows: